The Mini-Skirt Mob

 The Mini-Skirt Mob is a 1968 outlaw biker film about an all-female motorcycle gang.
 The film was directed by Maury Dexter, and stars Diane McBain, Jeremy Slate, Sherry Jackson, Patty McCormack, Harry Dean Stanton and Sandra Marshall.
+In the film, a female gang leader torments her former boyfriend and his bride.

 Plot

 Jilted by her ex-boyfriend Jeff Logan, Shayne (the leader of an all-female motorcycle gang) and her new boyfriend Lon decide to torment Jeff and his new bride, Connie.
 The harassment backfires when Shayne's sister Edie is accidentally killed by a Molotov cocktail and when Shayne herself ends up hanging by her fingernails off a cliff.